Does PPC fit in to your marketing budget? Find out with our PPC budget calculator

 5. Run ads at specific times to your business and industry

-Once you’ve been running a campaign profitably, a great way to boost your campaigns is to start limiting the timeframe in which your ads are showing to only the most profitable hours of the day.
+Once you’ve been running an ad campaign profitably with a clear return on investment, a great way to boost your campaign‘s revenue is to start limiting the timeframe in which your ads are showing to only the most profitable hours of the day.
 Is your business looking to drive calls in addition to website visitors, or online purchases?
 Try scheduling call extensions or call-only ads to only run when your phones will be manned.

 6. Target devices that are specific to your customers